310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 So, Midori-kun… You may have thought to yourself that the same would happen again this time around, but… Those easy-going days of ours are in the past.

-Taichou and Shinkai-senpai will graduate, and there’s nothing we can do about that.
+Taichou and Shinkai-senpai'll graduate, and there’s nothing we can do 'bout that.
 We should celebrate that—we should be congratulating that.

 From now on, we have to do things on our own.

 We can’t keep on relying on our seniors.
-We can't keep on pushing all of the blame and responsibilities onto them, and snatch only the good parts from them…
+We can't keep on pushing all of the blame and responsibilities onto 'em, and snatch only the good parts from 'em…

 That’s just shameful.
-I was the same, too, you know?
+I was the same, too, y'know?
 I put all the dirty work and heavy burdens on Taishou and my other seniors…

 I was a stupid, dumb brat who relished in his own ignorance.

 But we’ll become seniors, too.
 We’ll have to grow up, too.

-We can't just continue being naïve kids who rely on kind heroes to carry them into the spotlight.
+We can't just continue being naïve kids who rely on kind heroes to carry 'em into the spotlight.

 And yet!
-Despite all that, you keep going, “I don’t wanna, it’s a pain"!
-“So depressing, I wanna die"!
+Despite all that, you keep going, “I don’t wanna, it’s a pain”!
+“So depressing, I wanna die”!

 What more do you want when you’re already so incredibly blessed?!
 {% endbubble %}